Ajaypalsingh-5739/DistributedComputing/HM-5b-Maximal-Consistent-Cuts/README.md

 Currently there are only two type of events supported.</br>
 1) COMPUTATION EVENT: For a computation event just write C (in CAPITAL) for that Processor</br>
 2) SEND EVENT: For a send event write S <processer_id_of_receiver> (in CAPITAL).
 For example in order to simulate a send event to Processor 2, write S 2.</br>
+3) CUT: Send a cut to each processor to calculate the maximal cut.</br>

 Once you have created execution plans for each processor, run the main.java file from the src folder.</br>
 On execution it will ask you to input the number of processors and the name of the files containing their execution plans.</br></br>